MIA TINGLEY

 Water Lilies

 Women's swimwear collection inspired by carefree summers spent on the lake.
-I started this piece by painting and then stamping water lilies I collected onto paper, which I then went back into with colored pencil to add texture and accentuate the shapes.
-The vibrant colors, organic motifs and hand drawn style of this pattern embody the creativity and freedom of this collections customer base.
+I started this piece by painting water lilies and then stamping them onto paper.
+I then went back into the piece with colored pencil to add texture and accentuate the shapes.
+The vibrant colors, organic motifs and hand drawn style of this pattern embody the creativity and freedom of this collection's customer base.

 Dancing Orchid

-Girls bedding collection inspired by the disty floral pattern, dancing orchids, WGSN trend forecasting research, and Djerf Avenue prints.
-Embracing the ditsy floral prints origin and leaning into the idea of "small luxury", this collections design leans into a playful energy and provides "escapism", an idea associated with the origins of the ditsy floral print as well as WGSNs trend forecasting.
+Girls' bedding collection inspired by the ditsy floral pattern, dancing orchids, WGSN trend forecasting research, and Djerf Avenue prints.
+Embracing the ditsy floral prints origin and leaning into the idea of "small luxury", this collection's design leans into a playful energy and provides "escapism", an idea associated with the origins of the ditsy floral print as well as WGSNs trend forecasting.

 Abstracts